-For the 2016 valuation, the investment return expectations as calculated by the Actuary equated to an overall best estimate average expected return of 3.4% per annum in excess of CPI inflation over a 20 year time horizon as at 31 March 2016.
+For the 2019 valuation, the investment return expectations as calculated by the Actuary equated to an overall best estimate average expected return of 2.65% per annum in excess of CPI inflation at the valuation date i.e. a 50/50 chance of achieving this real return.
 For the purposes of setting funding strategy however, the Administering Authority believes that it is appropriate to take a margin for prudence on these return expectations and this is expected under the Regulations and guidance.
+Broadly speaking the discount rate of CPI+1.5% p.a. has been set so that there is approximately a 66% (or two-in-three) chance that the returns achieved will be at least those assumed in the discount rate.